itsmandrew/NBA-Live-DiscordBot/README.md

     NOTE: Need a "creds.json" in directory before running command below
     - ` python bot.py `

-    After running command, you can test commands in whichever server.
+    After running command, you can test commands in whichever server the bot is in!

 ## Features